MrBearTW/somewhere/AWS/CloudGuru.md

     21. EC2 Summary
         - more serverless than SA
         - Exam Tips
-            - On demand: by hr or second
+            - On demand: by hr or second(有固定使用的銀行)
             - Reserved: 1 year ~ 3 year
             - Spot: bid price, had flexible start and end time
                 - if is terminated by amazon EC2, you will not be charged for a partial hour of usage.